 Mattress Size Comparisons

 Not sure which mattress size is right for you?
-If you’re considering a full, you may also be thinking about choosing a twin or a queen.
+If you’re considering a full or double bed, you may also be thinking about choosing a twin or a queen.
 Let’s talk about their differences.

 Full vs Queen

 Queen mattresses are a tad larger than the standard full size mattress.
 Queens measure 60 inches by 80 inches while fulls are 54 inches by 75 inches.
 By choosing a queen, you get 6 more inches of wiggle room and 5 more inches of leg space.
 If you value your room to sprawl out or sleep with a partner, you may want to choose a queen over a full.
 However, if your budget or room size cannot accommodate a queen, a full size mattress offers plenty of room for a single sleeper.

 Full vs Twin